 The ACLU works to guarantee that all are free to follow and practice their faith – or no faith at all – without governmental interference.

 The U.S. Supreme Court’s May 5 decision in Town of Greece v.
+Galloway is a disappointing step in the opposite direction – but it by no means signals the unification of church and state.

 It has been more than a year since the Ohio State Board of Education (BOE) restricted the use of seclusion and restraint in Ohio public schools, yet charter schools are still permitted to operate outside the rules.